History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Health Effects of Contaminated Water

-Contaminated water exposure leads to multiple severe health effects, starting from short-term health problems and extending to long-term diseases.
+Contaminated water exposure has severe health effects, from short-term health problems to long-term diseases.

 Drinking polluted water reveals itself through gastrointestinal problems and developmental issues and may eventually transform into deadly conditions such as cancer.